soulsam480/rengoku/content/blog/new-beginings.md

 ---
-title: Vitepress is the new upcoming static site generator
+title: These are new beginings
-date: 2021-05-07
+date: 2021-05-08
 author:
     name: Sambit Sahoo
     github: soulsam480
 ---
 # to install vitepress
 ## yoyo
 ### yoyoyoy